score-spec/docs/content/en/docs/Reference/score-cli/_index.md

 The Platform CLI has two distinct parts.

-- **Comands**: The commands are tasks you want Score to do.
+- **Commands**: The commands are tasks you want Score to do.
 Supply Score with commands and subcommands to execute specific tasks.
 - **Flags**: Flags, also called parameters, are options that modify the result of the _command_ by providing additional configurations.
 Flags are specific to the command, and each command can have independent flags.

 ## Score commands